-4.1 This Subject Benchmark Statement sets out the standards that a student will have demonstrated when they are awarded an undergraduate or postgraduate degree in Public Policy and / or Public Administration.
+4.1 This Subject Benchmark Statement sets out the standards that a student will have demonstrated when they are awarded an undergraduate or postgraduate degree in Public Policy and/or Public Administration.
 Demonstrating these standards over time will show that a student has achieved the range of knowledge, understanding, behaviours, attributes and skills expected of graduates in Public Policy and Public Administration.
-This will include graduate attributes articulated by UK universities and the various international standards referred to elsewhere in this document.
+This will include graduate attributes articulated by UK universities and the various international standards referred to elsewhere in this Statement.

 4.2 The vast majority of students will perform significantly better than the minimum threshold standards.
-Each higher education provider has its own method of determining what appropriate evidence of this achievement will be and should refer to Annex D of The Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies which sets out the outcome classification descriptions for Further Higher Education Qualification (FHEQ) Level 6 and the Framework for Qualifications of Higher Education Institutions in Scotland (FQHEIS) Level 10 degrees.
-These frameworks contain the common descriptions of the four main degree outcome classifications for bachelor's degrees with honours: 1st, 2:1, 2:2 and 3rd and postgraduate degrees.
+Each higher education provider has its own method of determining what appropriate evidence of this achievement will be and should refer to Annex D of The Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies which sets out the outcome classification descriptions for The Framework for Higher Education Qualifications of Degree-Awarding Bodies in England, Wales and Northern Ireland (FHEQ) Level 6 and The Framework for Qualifications of Higher Education Institutions in Scotland (FQHEIS) Level 10 degrees.
+These frameworks contain the common descriptions of the four main degree outcome classifications for bachelor's degrees with honours: 1st, 2:1, 2:2 and 3rd, and postgraduate degrees.